-The following are new and amended standards and interpretation have been issued but are not effective for the financial year beginning 1 January 2023 and have not been early adopted by the Group.
+The following are new and amended standards and interpretation have been issued but are not effective for the financial year beginning 1 January 2024 and have not been early adopted by the Group.

-Effective for accounting periods beginning on or after Amendments to HKAS 1 Classification of Liabilities as Current or Non- Current 1 January 2024 Amendments to HKAS 1 Non-current Liabilities with Covenants 1 January 2024 Amendments to HKFRS 16 Lease Liability in a Sale and Leaseback 1 January 2024 Amendments to Hong Kong Interpretation 5 (2020) Presentation of Financial Statements - Classification by the Borrower of a Term Loan that Contains a Repayment on Demand Clause 1 January 2024 Amendments to HKAS 7 and HKFRS 7 Supplier Finance Arrangements 1 January 2024 Amendments to HKAS 21 Lack of Exchangeability 1 January 2025 Amendments to HKFRS 10 and HKAS 28 Sales or Contribution of Assets between an Investor and its Associate or Joint Venture To be determined
+Effective for accounting periods beginning on or after Amendments to HKAS 21 and HKFRS 1 Lack of Exchangeability 1 January 2025 Amendments to HKFRS 9 and HKFRS 7 Classification and Measurement of Financial Instruments 1 January 2026 HKFRS 1, HKFRS 7, HKFRS 9, HKFRS 10 and HKAS 7 Annual Improvements to HKFRS Accounting Standards - Volume 11 1 January 2026 HKFRS 18 Presentation and Disclosure in Financial Statements 1 January 2027 HKFRS 19 Subsidiaries without Public Accountability: Disclosures 1 January 2027 Amendments to Hong Kong Interpretation 5 (2020) Presentation of Financial Statements - Classification by the Borrower of a Term 1 January 2027 Loan that Contains a Repayment on Demand Clause Amendments to HKFRS 10 and HKAS 28 Sales or Contribution of Assets between an Investor and its Associate or Joint Venture To be determined

 The Group will adopt the above new and amended standards and interpretation as and when they become effective.
-Management has performed preliminary assessment and does not anticipate any significant impact on the Group's financial position and results of operations upon adopting these new and amended standards and interpretation.